-- A. Construction or placement of a new structure. - B. Reconstruction, rehabilitation, or other improvement that will result in a substantially improved building. - C. Repairs to an existing building that has been substantially damaged. - D. Placing a manufactured home on a site. - E. Placing an occupied recreational vehicle or travel trailer on a site for more than 180 days.
+- A. Construction or placement of a new structure. - Reconstruction, rehabilitation, or other improvement that will result in a substantially improved building. - C. Repairs to an existing building that has been substantially damaged regardless of the actual repair work that is done. - D. Placing a manufactured home on a site. - E. Placing an occupied recreational vehicle or travel trailer on a site for more than 180 days.